GammaSigma1234/GammaSigma1234/README.md

-- Junior software developer, currently employed in firmware development.
+Software developer, currently employed in firmware development.

 <!---
 GammaSigma1234/GammaSigma1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.